 These bindings do not comply with DIN/ISO 13992.
 The bindings have been designed, developed and produced to be used for extreme alpine skiing or ski racing.
 There is no fine tuning of the release settings; they are designed to release when subjected to twisting and forward lean.
 These bindings must only be used in conjunction with ski touring boots which have inserts for the bindings.

-These bindings are not compatible with bellowed ski boots such as Scarpa F1/F3/Tx.
+These bindings are not compatible with boots with a front accordion pleat such as Telemark boots or older models such as Scarpa F1, F3 and Tx.
 The effectiveness of the release mechanism of the bindings is highly dependent on insert and boot wear.